Planning Schools & Programs

 Other Recognized University Planning Programs

-Through the PSB nationally, additional university planning programs are also currently recognized which are offered at schools across Canada, as well as reciprocally in the United States and Australia.
+Nationally through the PSB, additional university planning programs offered at schools across Canada are also recognized as well as reciprocally in the United States and Australia.